Based on 24 hedge funds · latest filing: 2025 Q4 · updated quarterly

 ✅

-9 of 24 current holders rank in the top 100 by AUM.
-A meaningful share of the ownership base comes from the most well-resourced institutions.
+9 of 24 holders rank in the top 100 by AUM, accounting for 25% of total institutional value held.
+A meaningful share of the ownership value comes from the most well-resourced institutions.